Highly-parallelized simulation of a pixelated LArTPC on a GPU: Technical implementation

 The software described in this document contains several CUDA kernel functions, separated into two logical categories: one for the charge simulation, described in section \ref{sec:charge}, and one for the light simulation, described in section \ref{sec:light}.
 The functions simulate the detector response, including: (1) the recombination of the electrons with the argon ions, (2) the drifting of the electrons towards the anode, (3) the induction of electronic signals on the pixel pads and optical detectors, and (4) the electronics response of the charge and light readout systems.

 The simulation of the passage of the initial particles through matter is performed using \texttt{edep-sim} \cite{edepsim}, a wrapper around \textsc{Geant4} \cite{Agostinelli:2002hh}, which is independent from the \texttt{larnd-sim} package described here.
 The output consists of a set of short particle track segments, in the order of few millimeters, which describe the energy deposition trail of each particle.
 The length of the segments depends on the derivative of the stopping power $dE/dx$: the portion of a particle trail where the $dE/dx$ changes abruptly will be divided in finer segments than the portion where the $dE/dx$ is mostly constant.
-Thus, in a single segment, the energy deposition per unit length is assumed to be constant.
+Thus, in a single segment, the energy deposition per unit length is assumed to be constant. {{This approximation is valid when the segment length is of the same order as the detector resolution -- at much shorter lengths, fluctuations from the long tail of the dE/dx distribution fall outside of the applicable region of recombination models, and at much longer lengths, correlations in the dE/dx fluctuations become significant and the dE/dx width will be under-simulated.
+Within these broad considerations, reducing the minimum size of the segments has not shown a significant impact on the result of the charge simulation}}.
 This set $S_{i}$ is stored in a bi-dimensional NumPy array containing the energy deposition and the spatial distribution of the segments:

 where $\vec{r_s}$ and $\vec{r_e}$ are four-dimensional vectors containing the spatial and timing coordinates of the segment start and end points, and $E$ is the deposited energy.
 This array is used as input for our module.
 In order to minimize the memory transfer between the host and the device (in our case the GPU), we allocate the NumPy array directly on the device memory using CuPy \cite{cupy}, a GPU array backend that implements a subset of the NumPy interface.
 The output of the \texttt{larnd-sim} simulation is then saved in a HDF5 file \cite{hdf5}.
 The entire simulation workflow is shown in figure \ref{fig:larndsim_diagram}.